Day - 1

 Day - 18

-Location: Jerusalem - Bound for Masada, drive via the biblical town of Ma'aleh Adumim and the Inn of the Good Samaritan in the Judean Desert.
-The Inn of the Good Samaritan is a museum located near the site of the inn mentioned in the New Testament's parable of the Good Samaritan, and it displays mosaics and artefacts discovered throughout Israel.
-In Masada you will take a cable car to discover the spectacular cliff-top fortress of Masada, built by King Herod around 35BC.
-This UNESCO site is very important to the Jewish people, a symbol of their exile from the Holy Land and of bravery and self sacrifice.
-Afterwards, drive to an archaeological site on the West Bank, about a mile from the north shore of the Dead Sea.
-Major discoveries have been made here in Qumran, not the least of which is the Dead Sea Scrolls.
-Here you will also have a chance to float in the extremely salty and buoyant Dead Sea.
-Continue up the shore to the town of Jericho.
-Discover this slow-paced town in the West Bank, where people have lived for 11,000 years.
-On a drive around the city see the Mount of Temptations (where Jesus was tempted by the devil) and a Sycamore Tree mentioned only in the Gospel of Luke.
-Return to Jerusalem for your final night.
+Location: Jerusalem - This morning, drive to the biblical town of Ma'aleh Adumim and the Inn of the Good Samaritan in the Judean Desert.
+This inn is a museum located near the original site mentioned in the parable of the Good Samaritan.
+Continue to Masada and take a cable car to discover the clifftop fortress of Masada.
+This World Heritage-listed site is important to Jewish people – a symbol of exile from the Holy Land, of bravery and self-sacrifice.
+Afterwards, drive to Qumran, an archaeological site on the West Bank, home to major discoveries such as the Dead Sea Scrolls.
+You will also have a chance to float in the extremely salty and buoyant Dead Sea.
+Discover the slow-paced town of Jericho in the West Bank, where people have lived for over 11,000 years.
+See the Mount of Temptations and a Sycamore Tree mentioned only in the Luke’s Gospel.
+Return to Jerusalem and meet up with a local Rabbi, learning of Jewish traditions and a different perspective on the Israeli–Palestine conflict.

 Day - 19

-Location: Bethlehem - In the morning, drive out to visit the Garden of Gethsemane, most famous as the place where Jesus prayed and his disciples slept the night before Jesus' crucifixion.
-See the Church of All Nations (also known as the Basilica of the Agony), which holds inside a section of bedrock where Jesus is said to have prayed before his arrest.
-Continue to Yad Vashem for a sobering and moving visit to Israel’s memorial to the victims of the Holocaust.
-Our local leaders are not permitted to guide in this museum, so you will have a tour with a local guide which will take approximately 2–3 hours.
+Location: Bethlehem - In the morning, drive out to visit the Garden of Gethsemane – the place where Jesus prayed beside his sleeping disciples before crucifixion.
+See the Church of All Nations, which holds inside a section of bedrock where Jesus is said to have prayed before his arrest.
+Continue to Yad Vashem for a sobering and moving visit to Israel’s memorial to the victims of the Holocaust and take a guided tour with a local.
+Travel to Bethlehem and visit the Church of the Nativity – marking the spot of the stable where Mary is said to have given birth to Jesus, and the Shepherds’ Fields in Beit Sahour just a couple of kilometres east of the city.
+This area has been identified as the scene where angels visited the lowly shepherds and informed them of Jesus’ birth.
+The rest of the evening is free for you to explore.

 Day - 20